rachelkoenig10/recommender-system-capstone/README.md

 I think both the CountVectorizer and TfIdf processes probably need some more digging to confirm if they are accurate and/or overfit.
 However, from the current standing, they look satisfactory.

+## Future Iterations
+I will continue to work on this project and as I do I would like to dive deeper into user/reviewer clustering.
+Finding similarities between users' purchases would be useful for a collaborative user-based recommneder.

 citations:
 WWW / SIGIR papers http://jmcauley.ucsd.edu/data/amazon/index.html,